datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 ---
 title: Starting With Data
+teaching: 0
+exercises: 0
+objectives:
+    - "Navigate the workshop directory and download a dataset."
+    - "Explain what a library is and what libraries are used for."
+    - "Describe what the Python Data Analysis Library (Pandas) is."
+    - "Load the Python Data Analysis Library (Pandas)."
+    - "Use `read_csv` to read tabular data into Python."
+    - "Describe what a DataFrame is in Python."
+    - "Access and summarize data stored in a DataFrame."
+    - "Define indexing as it relates to data structures."
+    - "Perform basic mathematical operations and summary statistics on data in a Pandas DataFrame."
+    - "Create simple plots."
 ---

 # Working With Pandas DataFrames in Python

-## Learning Objectives

-* Navigate the workshop directory and download a dataset.
-* Explain what a library is and what libraries are used for.
-* Describe what the Python Data Analysis Library (Pandas) is.
-* Load the Python Data Analysis Library (Pandas).
-* Use `read_csv` to read tabular data into Python.
-* Describe what a DataFrame is in Python.
-* Access and summarize data stored in a DataFrame.
-* Define indexing as it relates to data structures.
-* Perform basic mathematical operations and summary statistics on data in a Pandas DataFrame.
-* Create simple plots.

 We can automate the process above using Python.
 It's efficient to spend time building the code to perform these tasks because once it's built, we can use it